rpucella/rpucella.github.io/courses/webdev-sp21/homeworks/homework4.md

 ## Question 2: Get picture

-Add a `GET` route `/picture/ID` to the web application server that responds with the JPEG picture corresponding to Picture ID `ID` as specified by the route.
-Easiest is to use the `send_from_directory` Flask function that can send a JPEG from the file system and takes care of setting up the response format apporpirately.
+Add a `GET` route `/picture/<ID>` to the web application server that responds with the JPEG picture corresponding to Picture ID `ID` as specified by the route.
+Easiest is to use the `send_from_directory` Flask function that can send a JPEG from the file system and takes care of setting up the response format appropriately.

 ## Question 3: Add picture